Italy’s South Tyrol invokes autonomy to pry open lockdown

 ’’He could say, ‘I don’t have my people under control, there is something bubbling up there’,’’ Wirth Anderlan told the AP. ‘’What the economic federations and tourism federations told the provincial president was probably heavier and carried more pressure than from us.
 We underscored that with these fires.’’

 Wirth Anderlan said he rejects the violence of past secession moves -- although he wants to see South Tyrol become either independent or annexed by Austria.
-Neither position is on the mainstream provincial political agenda.
+Neither position is on the mainstream South Tyrol political agenda, and both are widely seen as limited to a fringe.

 South Tyrol’s governor said the best way to deal with such separatist sentiment is with strong management of the region’s autonomy — which he believes itself can be an asset to Italy.